Farshd-Forutan/large-scale-microservice-project/services/payment-service/README.md

 ✅ Easy to extend without affecting other modules

 ### Payment Logic in `payment.service.js`
 This file handles the core business logic for processing payments.
-It simulates interaction with a bank gateway using a 1.5-second delay, applies a 90% success rate (randomly determining 'SUCCESS' or 'FAILED' status), generates a unique transaction ID, saves the payment record via the repository, and publishes a 'payment completed' event only on success for integration with other services (e.g., order updates).
+It simulates interaction with a bank gateway using a 1.5-second delay, applies a 50% success rate (randomly determining 'SUCCESS' or 'FAILED' status), generates a unique transaction ID, saves the payment record via the repository, and publishes a 'payment completed' or 'payment failed' event for integration with other services (e.g., order-srvice / notification-service).
-The exported `processPayment` function takes order ID and amount as input and returns the created payment record.

 ---